Music / Nevermore

-- Early Installment Weirdness: This happens to everything from Dreaming Neon Black backwards if someone listens to anything from ''Dead Heart In A Dead World'' onward first.
+- Early Installment Weirdness: This happens to everything from Dreaming Neon Black backwards if someone listens to anything from ''Dead Heart in a Dead World'' onward first.
 The first three albums are best described as Progressive-Post-Thrash.
-Everything after is that, but Cranked Up To 11.
-This can also apply toa few tracks on Nevermore, which just sound like really heavy Grunge.
+Everything after is that, but cranked Up to Eleven.
+This can also apply to a few tracks on Nevermore, which just sound like really heavy Grunge.

-- Epic Rocking: They've had a few long songs - The Politics Of Ecstasy and This Godless Endeavour both have notably extensive title tracks.
+- Epic Rocking: They have a few long songs - The Politics of Ecstasy and This Godless Endeavor both have notably extensive title tracks.

 - Genre-Busting: A weird case in that while their sound isn't exactly oblique, they still don't really fit into any one genre.
 Thrash metal, progressive metal, power metal, djent, and death metal all blur together into something that is fairly accessible, but still very, very difficult to pigeonhole.
 Most people refer to them as progressive metal and leave it at that.

-- Harsh Vocals: Considering the Extreme metal influences on everything in the post-Dead World-era, this is suprisingly Averted.
+- Harsh Vocals: Considering the Extreme metal influences on everything in the post-Dead World-era, this is surprisingly averted.
 Played straight on "Born" from This Godless Endeavor.

 - Large Ham: Warrel.

 - Metal Scream: Dane's been known to pull off a few of the high wails, though they were more common in his Sanctuary days.
 Recent Nevermore material occasionally showcases more harsh, aggressive vocalization bordering on the kind displayed in extreme metal.